top of page

 Current Requirements

-In Vietnam, you need an International Driving Permit (IDP) from the 1968 Vienna Convention with category A (motorcycles), plus your national license.
-Without this, riding a motorbike here is technically illegal.
-Also, forget about the rule that allows car drivers to ride a 125cc bike in some countries—it doesn’t apply in Vietnam.
+In Vietnam, to legally ride a motorbike, you need an International Driving Permit (IDP) under the 1968 Vienna Convention, with category A (motorcycles), plus your valid national license.
+Without both, riding is technically illegal—even if many travelers do it anyway.

 The Reality in Ha Giang

-Many travelers rent motorbikes, hoping to avoid police checkpoints.
-But from what I see every day, that’s nearly impossible now.
-Ha Giang has more roadblocks than anywhere else in Vietnam, and the chances of getting caught are almost 100%.
+Many travelers rent motorbikes hoping to avoid police checkpoints.
+But from what I see every day, that’s almost impossible now.
+Ha Giang has more roadblocks than anywhere else in Vietnam, and the chances of getting stopped are pretty much 100%.

 New Regulations for 2025